Klaipėda: Inter-war years and World War II

 Under the Treaty of Versailles after World War I, Klaipėda and the surrounding Klaipėda Region (Memel Territory) were detached from Germany and made a protectorate of the Entente States.
 The French became provisional administrators of the region until a more permanent solution could be worked out.
 Both Lithuania and Poland campaigned for their rights in the region.
 However, it seemed that the region would become a free city, similar to the Free City of Danzig.
-Not waiting for an unfavorable decision, the Lithuanians decided to stage the Klaipėda Revolt, take the region by force, and present the Entente with a fait accompli.
+Not waiting for an unfavourable decision, the Lithuanians decided to stage the Klaipėda Revolt, take the region by force, and present the Entente with a fait accompli.
 The revolt was carried out in January 1923 while western Europe was distracted by the occupation of the Ruhr.
-The Germans tacitly supported the action, while the French offered only limited resistance.
-The League of Nations protested the revolt, but accepted the transfer in February 1923.
-The formal Klaipėda Convention was signed in Paris on 8 May 1924, securing extensive autonomy for the region.
+The Germans tacitly supported the action, and the French offered only limited resistance.
+The revolt was supported by the Chief Rescue Committee of Lithuania Minor, chaired by Prussian Lithuanian Martynas Jankus, which operated since 22 December 1922 with its centre in Klaipėda.
+The League of Nations protested the revolt but accepted the transfer in February 1923.
+The formal Klaipėda Convention was signed in Paris on 8 May 1924 and secured extensive autonomy for the region.

-The annexation of the city had enormous consequences for the Lithuanian economy and foreign relations.
-The region subsequently accounted for up to 30% of the Lithuania's entire production.
+The annexation of the city had significant consequences for the Lithuanian economy and foreign relations.
+The region subsequently accounted for up to 30% of Lithuania's entire economic production.
 Between 70% and 80% of foreign trade passed through Klaipėda.
 The region, which represented only about 5% of Lithuania's territory, contained a third of its industry.

 Weimar Germany, under Foreign Minister Gustav Stresemann, maintained normal relations with Lithuania.
 However, Nazi Germany desired to reacquire the region and tensions rose.
 Pro-German parties won clear supermajorities in all elections to the Klaipėda Parliament, which often clashed with the Lithuanian-appointed Klaipėda Directorate.
-Lithuanian efforts to "re-Lithuanize" Prussian Lithuanians by promoting Lithuanian language, culture, education were often met with resistance from the locals.
+Lithuanian efforts to "re-Lithuanize" Prussian Lithuanians by promoting the Lithuanian language, culture, education were often met with resistance from the locals.
 In 1932, a conflict between the Parliament and the Directorate had to be resolved by the Permanent Court of International Justice.
 In 1934–1935, the Lithuanians attempted to combat increasing Nazi influence in the region by arresting and prosecuting over 120 Nazi activists for the alleged plot to organize an anti-Lithuanian rebellion.
-Despite rather harsh sentences, the defendants in the so-called Neumann–Sass case were soon released under pressure from Nazi Germany.
+Despite these rather harsh sentences, the defendants in the Neumann–Sass case were soon released under pressure from Nazi Germany.
 The extensive autonomy guaranteed by the Klaipėda Convention prevented Lithuania from blocking the growing pro-German attitudes in the region.